Top 10 things to do in Brussels, Belgium with Kids

 2. Grand Place

 At the heart of the city sits the beautiful Grand Place.
 There you will find various buskers, dancers and occasionally a market.
 You will always find random guests sitting in the square, soaking up the sun and admiring the view.
 From here, you can check out the local restaurants, ice cream or macaroon shops.
-The Hard Rock cafe, TinTin store, Chocolate museum and Beer museum are just along the Grand Place’s alleyways.
+The Hard Rock Cafe, TinTin store, Chocolate Museum and Beer museum are just along the Grand Place’s alleyways.

 3. Manniquin pis

 If you haven’t filled up on Belgian fries and chocolate yet, try their famous waffles.
 There are several shops on each street selling waffles and your choice of toppings.
 There are no wrong choices, only more filling than the other.
-My favorite was strawberries, bananas and chocolate drip.
+My favourite was strawberries, bananas and chocolate drip.
 The whip cream topping was a little too much for me and the kids kept calling it ice cream; not quiet, and only after dinner.

 Head South-East and you will run into the Brussels Royal Palace in no time.
 The Royal Square is also a definite site to see.

 Just before reaching the Dinosaur museum, you will walk through the centre of the Parlamentarium.
 This is the Heart of the European Union.
 Feel free to take in a tour, I have not had the pleasure yet; once you tell the toddler we are heading towards Dinosaurs, nothing will get in his way of his goal.